bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 10
 X>
-X> Combine the usage of rules along with the connectives described above, so for example, try to come up with a recursive type and then try to construct some new objects from it.
+X> Combine the use of rules along with the connectives described above, so for example, try to come up with a recursive type and then try to construct some new objects from it.

 ### 4.4.1.
 Intuitionistic logic